Does Testosterone Make You Taller? Addressing a Common Myth

 A clinical trial spanning seven years measured the testosterone levels of adolescent boys.

-In fact, testosterone is such an effective inhibitor of height that it's used to medically treat and prevent excessive height (when a patient doesn't want to grow taller).
+In fact, testosterone is such an effective inhibitor of height that it's used to medically treat and prevent excessive height (when an adolescent patient doesn't want to grow taller).

-A medical review published in the Hormone Research in Paediatrics journal found that supplemental testosterone administered to excessively tall adolescent boys decreased their expected height growth by 50%.
+A medical review published in the Hormone Research in Paediatrics journal found that supplemental testosterone administered to excessively tall adolescent boys decreased their projected height growth by 50%.

 What’s fascinating about these two studies is that both naturally-produced (endogenous) and supplemental (exogenous) testosterone appear to have a height-reducing effect.